-Having grown up between Soho and the Upper West Side, he divides his time between his college classes at UCLA, which he attends online, and advocating for young people around the world.
+Having grown up between Soho and the Upper West Side, he divides his time between his college classes and advocating for young people around the world.

 Wright, who likes to go by the pen name H.D.
 Wright on his homegrown publication “Transnational Politics,” wears many hats — activist, writer, student, reader of fiction and avid tennis player.

 Last fall, he was democratically elected as a “global youth representative” to Education Cannot Wait, an international United Nations fund, whose goal is ensuring continuous access to “quality learning” for youth affected by crises, be they natural disasters or political conflicts.

 According to the fund’s Web site, while “one in four of the world’s school-aged children and youth live in countries affected by crises, education receives only two to four percent of humanitarian aid.”

 When a “crisis” occurs, the fund mobilizes to liaise with groups in the specific country, whether it be Haiti, Burkina Faso or Iraq, and provide resources to affected people.
 Traditionally, that’s done, he said, through well-connected, “high-level political leaders.”
 But Wright is pushing for more: He wants young people, teachers, activists and civil society on the ground to be consulted at every step of the way, disrupting the traditional top-down approach of humanitarian aid work.

 Representing the voice of more than 100 youth nongovernmental organizations across the globe, Wright is the first first young person ever elected to the governing body of a global humanitarian fund, and he hopes that his election can lead to reforms in the fund’s very structure.
 That’s significant not only because of his age but because NGO’s are rarely, if ever, democratically structured.